 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Neck muscles, in their proper position, are designed to support the weight of your head, about 10 to 12 pounds,” says Dr. Bolash.
-“Research shows that for every inch you drop your head forward, you double the load on those muscles.
+“Neck muscles, in their proper position, are designed to support the weight of your head, which is about 10 to 12 pounds,” he says.
+“For every inch you drop your head forward, you double the load on those muscles.
 Looking down at your smartphone, with your chin to your chest, can put about 60 pounds of force on your neck.”

-To nix text neck, improve your posture.
+To nix text neck, you have to improve your posture.
 Dr. Bolash recommends you:

-While not part of text neck, BlackBerry thumb (hand, finger or thumb pain named after the popular mobile device) is another texting-induced repetitive strain injury.
+While not part of text neck, texting thumb is another texting-induced repetitive strain injury.